lets-learn-it/c-learning/28-JIT-with-lua/00-lua-learning/01-variables/README.md

 - Type `thread` represent independent threads of execution & it is used to implement coroutines.
 (Not OS threads).
 - Type `table` implements associative arrays (dictionaries in python).
 These tables can be *heterogeneous*.

+## Variable Scope

+- variables declared with `local` are local and all other are global variables.
+- scope of local variable can be if statement, loops, function etc